 When you log into a web interface your user name is your full email address, i.e. firstname.lastname@example.org.

-To setup encryption through the webmail client, after logging in, select “GPG Plugin Options” from the “Options” link at the top of your screen.
-Read the documentation and follow the instructions you find there.
+To setup encryption through the webmail client, after logging in, select “Settings” at the top left corner of your screen.
+Follow the menus you find there.

 If you are using a public computer, you may consider using the virtual keyboard provided on the login page to prevent your message being captured by a keylogging program.
 Watch for cameras.